hrajchert/express-shared-routes-examples/docs/2-menu.md

 </script>
 ```

-First, we need to include the client side `RouteManager`.
-In this case we add it directly, but if you use [RequireJs](http://requirejs.org/) you can check on the [third example](3-menu-requirejs.md).
+First, we need to include the client side <b>RouteManager</b>.
+In this case we add it directly, but if you use [RequireJS](http://requirejs.org/) you can check on the [third example](3-menu-requirejs.md).

-Once we have it, we create the client side RouteManager from the exported routes.
+Once we have it, we create the client side <b>RouteManager</b> from the exported routes.
 Notice how we are using `<%- JSON.stringify ... `.
 In the future, we may add an option to get them via an AJAX request, so we don't pollute the html.

 Then its easy as pie, we just call `routes.getLink('hello-person',{name: inputName})` as we are used to :D (and some code get the value from the input).